-PMA: Fixtures: Restriction where Industrial buildings allowance or Scientific research allowance claimed previously
+PMA: Fixtures: Restriction where industrial buildings allowance or research and development allowance claimed previously

 CAA01/S186 - S187